regisftm/owasp-toronto/demo/01-infrastructure.md

 terraform init
 ```

 3. Edit the `variables.tf` file and change accordingly.
-The default value will generate 1 EC2 instance type t3.small for control-plane and 1 EC2 instance type t3.medium for the worker node.
-The AWS region selected is the `ca-central-1`.
-Feel free to change the variable values to whatever you want to have in your environment.
-I can't promisse that it will work well with limited resources though.
+The default value will generate 1 EC2 instance type t3.small for the control-plane and 1 EC2 instance type t3.medium for the worker node.
+The AWS region selected is `ca-central-1`.
+Feel free to change the variable values to whatever you want in your environment.
+I can't promise that it will work well if you use smaller instance types.

 ```bash
 vi variables.tf
 ```

-4. Apply the terraform code.
-This will build the EC2 instances, install Kubernetes and other software used during the demo.
+4. Apply the Terraform code.
+This code will build the EC2 instances and install Kubernetes and other software used in this demonstration.

 ```bash
 terraform apply --auto-approve
 ```
-5. After a few minutes, you will see the output containing the public ips for the EC2s created.
+5. After a few minutes, you will see the output containing the created public IPs for the EC2 instances.

 <pre>